EchoEA: Echo Information between Entities and Relations for Entity Alignment: Experiments

 \paragraph{EchoEA vs. Semi-supervision}

 Compared with those methods which introduces semi-supervision, EchoEA(s) also performs the best due to the brilliant core encoder network \emph{Echo} and enhanced iterative strategy \emph{ABGS}.
 Compared to EchoEA(b), EchoEA(s) generates extra training data via semi-supervision which brings 3.99-11.27\% improvement on \emph{Hits@1}.
-Further experiment is attached in Appendix~\ref{sec:appendix:exp}.

 \paragraph{EchoEA vs. All}

 Considering the best results of all baselines, obviously, our model consistently outperforms all competing basic methods on all the evaluation metrics.
 The highest \emph{Hits@1} reaches 97.91\% in FR\_EN.
 The average \emph{Hits@1} is approximate 96\% on these three data sets, significantly showing that our framework outperforms the state-of-the-art methods.